rivet-lang/rive/README.md

 * **Struct inheritance and polymorphism**: Traits and Tagged Unions are also supported.
 * **Ownership and Borrowing**: Rivet has a very simplified version of Rust's Ownership and Borrowing system.
 The lifetimes are inferred by the compiler.

+## Dependencies

+The Rivet compiler currently generates C code, so a C compiler, which supports C11, is required to generate executables.
+Over time the compiler will add support for generating binaries directly without the need for a C compiler.

 ## Run the compiler